ltn22/ICMPv6/draft-barthel-icmpv6-schc.md

 {: #Fig-ICMPv6-ping title='Examples of ICMPv6 Echo Request/Reply'}

 * Code = 0: The Echo Request message is not propagated on the LPWAN to the Device.
 If the SCHC C/D finds a rule in the context with the IPv6 address of the Device, it responds with an Echo Reply on behalf of the Device.
 If no rule is found with that IPv6 address, the SCHC C/D does not respond.

 TODO: again, we are assuming that no compression rule is equivalent to the device not providing the service.

 * Code = 1: the SCHC C/D queries the NGW (or maintains a local database) and answers with the number of seconds since the Device last transmission.

-TODO: what does it mean to respond "with the number of seconds ..."?
+TODO: what does it mean to answer "with the number of seconds ..."?
 There is no such field in an Echo Reply message.
 Do we overwrite one of the fields (Identifier, Sequencer Number, Data)?
 They are all supposed to be copied from the Echo Request.
 Do we change their definition with Code==1 or Code==2?

 * Code =  2: the SCHC C/D compresses the ICMPv6 message and forwards it to the Device.
 The Echo Reply message sent by the Device is also compressed.
 Since the Echo Request message comes from the Internet, the values of the Identifier, Sequence Number and Data fields cannot be known in advance, and therefore must be transmitted.